Low Activity Tritium Detection in CCDs Using Deep Learning Techniques: Analysis Methods

 This specialization creates a natural discriminator: when presented with background events, the model produces significantly higher reconstruction errors (quantified by the mean squared error) compared to tritium events, as illustrated in Fig.~\ref{fig:grid}.
 We leverage this difference in reconstruction quality to classify events, using the mean squared error between input and output images as our classification metric.

 What distinguishes a VAE from a standard autoencoder is the addition of Kullback-Leibler divergence as a regularization term during training.
 This term constrains the latent space distribution to approximate a standard normal distribution, which helps prevent overfitting and improves the model's ability to generalize.
+The hyperparameters that achieved the lowest MDA through the sweep are summarized in Table~\ref{tab:vae_hyperparams}.